nWODT-Cobalt/uxa/Library/Taxonomy for Component States/Taxonomy for Component States.md

 - Design in a consistent, complete and effective manner
 - Structure Figma assets

-A [plain text recap](Taxonomy%20for%20component%20states%20—%20Recap.txt) is provided for use in design tools.
+A [plain text recap](Taxonomy%20for%20component%20states%20—%20Recap.txt) is provided, for quick use e.g. building a component set in Figma or listing exit criteria in Jira.

 ## Methodology